cjmcdonald42/mxMoodle/docs/CREATING_A_NEW_PLUGIN.md

 # Steps for Creating a New Local Plugin

 Local plugins enable us to add arbitrary pages and database tables to Moodle as well as customize other existing plugins.
 Unfortunately, the type of additions we are making are definitely within the realm of "non-standard" from the Moodle community's perspective, so the relevant documentation is severely lacking.
 Moodle's current documentation for local plugins is short and very out-of-date (written for Moodle 2.0).
-I would _not_ recommend that you read the [local plugins page](https://docs.moodle.org/dev/Local_plugins) because it might be rather misleading.
-You should look at [this page](https://docs.moodle.org/dev/Plugin_files), though, which addresses plugin files which are included in all plugin types.
+I would _not_ recommend that you read Moodle's [local plugins documentation](https://docs.moodle.org/dev/Local_plugins) because it might be rather misleading.
+You should look at [this page](https://docs.moodle.org/dev/Plugin_files), though, which addresses the plugin files that are included in all plugin types and is more up-to-date.
 In this document, I will try to provide a more targeted and accurate overview that combines the information of these pages as well as details specific to our plugins.

 ___

 ## Naming Convention

 The first thing you need to do when creating your plugin is to choose a name.
 There are some rules, but you can pretty much choose anything you want.
 In general, it will be better to have a shorter name, because you will need to be typing it a lot, but make it long enough that it is clear.
 If you need to have multiple words in your name, delimit them with an underscore, rather than a hyphen as the latter is not a legal character.
 Once you have a name, for example `plugin_name`, create the directory `local/plugin_name/` in the root of your repository.
 This is where all of the files for your local plugin will go.
 Note that if you add blocks as a means for people to access the pages added by your plugin, they will be _separate_ plugins and each go in the `blocks/` directory in the root of your repository.
+See our [Plugin Structure documentation](/docs/PLUGIN_STRUCTURE.md#blocks) for more information about blocks.

 ___